 You may referred to the Community Treatment Room and Assessment Centre (CTAC) for any of the above procedures as part of the new GP contract arrangements from 2018.

 Home visits are at the discretion of the doctor.
 They are available to help patients who are too ill or too frail to come to the surgery.
 Requests for these should be made before 10am if possible, except in emergencies.

 Please do not use the Accident and Emergency department of the hospital during the hours that the practice is open, unless you have had an accident or have a medical condition which requires emergency treatment.
 If you require to see a doctor or a nurse please phone the surgery for an appointment or advice.
 The surgery is responsible for your healthcare during working hours; the accident and emergency department is not an extension of the GP's surgery.

 Reception is closed at lunchtime from 12.30 -13.30.
 If you require urgent medical attention please telephone the surgery, where there is a doctor on call for emergencies.

 We have "Protected Learning" afternoons each year, when the surgery is closed from 1pm for staff training.

 The practice has 10 Public Holidays per year when the surgery is closed.
-The next dates allocated for 2021 are:
+The next date is Monday 25th September 2023

 Carers provide unpaid care by looking after an ill, frail or disabled family member, friend or partner.
 1 in 8 people in Scotland are carers and each situation is unique.
 You may be caring for someone constantly – perhaps your elderly parent, or your disabled child.
 You may be helping someone out on a regular basis e.g. checking on them every day or picking up prescriptions.
 You may also be juggling the demands of family life, a job, or education with your caring role.